 The first thing you need to do is set up a virtual-machine for generating root-filesystems.

-In order to be able to work with virtual machines as a regular user, that user needs to be added to some groups depending on Debian version:
+To work with virtual machines as a regular user, the user needs to be added to kvm and libvirt groups:

-This creates an “initvm” subdirectory and builds the initvm inside this directory.
+initvm subdirectory and builds the initvm inside this

 Submitting an XML file¶